OVERVIEW OF TECHNOLOGY FOR LOCAL, STATE AND FEDERAL GOVERNMENTS

 MAKING A DIFFERENCE: A CASE STUDY

-JOSEPH EVE put together a dynamic team that successfully completed four years of accounting work in just two years.
-The hands-on team effort by JOSEPH EVE partners, consultants and accountants enabled the client to meet the funding agencies deadline and avoid recision of vital programs.
+Wipfli/JOSEPH EVE put together a dynamic team that successfully completed four years of accounting work in just two years.
+The hands-on team effort by Wipfli/JOSEPH EVE partners, consultants and accountants enabled the client to meet the funding agencies deadline and avoid recision of vital programs.